Our School

 • Connect with HPI

-The Helen Parkhurst Institute (HPI) invites schools to collaborate in advancing the principles of the Dalton Plan articulated in Education on the Dalton Plan by The Dalton School founder Helen Parkhurst.
-In the foreword to the newly republished Education on the Dalton Plan, Dalton alum Babby Krents, former Dalton Director of Admissions for over 20 years, and now Director of the Helen Parkhurst Institute, encourages schools “...to use her [Helen Parkhurst] ideas to create learning environments that are humanistic, dynamic, and responsive to contemporary society.”
+HPI invites schools to collaborate in advancing the principles of Helen Parkhurst’s Dalton Plan.
+In the foreword to Parkhurst’s newly republished Education on the Dalton Plan, Dalton alum Babby Krents, former Dalton Director of Admissions for over 20 years, and now Director of the Helen Parkhurst Institute, encourages schools “...to use her [Helen Parkhurst] ideas to create learning environments that are humanistic, dynamic, and responsive to contemporary society.”

 Recent HPI Collaborations